Ulster Defence Regiment: Loyalist infiltration

-In August 1989 the UDA claimed responsibility for the murder of Catholic man Loughlin Maginn in County Down; it later emerged two of the UDA gunmen had also been serving UDR soldiers.
-When Maginn's family denied he was a member of the IRA, the UDA attempted to justify the murder by releasing a 20-minute video, shot by soldiers from the UDR, which showed the wall of a police briefing room covered with photographs of IRA suspects.
-This incident prompted the Stevens Inquiries concerning alleged security forces collusion with loyalist paramilitaries.
-Twenty-eight UDR soldiers were arrested as part of the investigation.
+In 1989, twenty-eight UDR soldiers were arrested as part of the Stevens Inquiries into alleged collusion with loyalist paramilitaries.
 Twenty-six belonged to the same company of 7/10 UDR.
 Six were later awarded damages.
 One was charged with activities linked to loyalist paramilitaries.
 The Stephens team caused "intense anger" as three hundred police had been used to surround the homes of suspects.
 This had identified them as UDR soldiers to their neighbours, potentially putting their lives at risk.
-Eleven moved house as a result, while the homes of 18 others were provided with "additional security measures" at a cost of £25,000.
+Eleven moved house as a result, while the homes of eighteen others were provided with "additional security measures" at a cost of £25,000.